-- 606.3 A2 Paragraph R600.7 precludes a firm or a network firm from assuming a management responsibility.
-Providing the following IT systems services to an audit client does not usually create a threat as long as personnel of the firm or network firm do not assume a management responsibility: - (a) Designing or implementing IT systems that are unrelated to internal control over financial reporting; - (b) Designing or implementing IT systems that do not generate information forming a significant part of the accounting records or financial statements; - (c) Implementing "off-the-shelf" accounting or financial information reporting software that was not developed by the firm or network firm, if the customisation required to meet the client's needs is not significant; and - (d) Evaluating and making recommendations with respect to an IT system designed, implemented or operated by another service provider or the client. - R606.4 When providing IT systems services to an audit client, the firm or network firm shall be satisfied that: - (a) The client acknowledges its responsibility for establishing and monitoring a system of internal controls; - (b) The client assigns the responsibility to make all management decisions with respect to the design and implementation of the hardware or software system to a competent employee, preferably within senior management; - (c) The client makes all management decisions with respect to the design and implementation process; - (d) The client evaluates the adequacy and results of the design and implementation of the system; and - (e) The client is responsible for operating the system (hardware or software) and for the data it uses or generates. - 606.4 A1 Factors that are relevant in evaluating the level of a self-review threat created by providing IT systems services to an audit client include:

-- The nature of the service. - The nature of IT systems and the extent to which they impact or interact with the client's accounting records or financial statements. - The degree of reliance that will be placed on the particular IT systems as part of the audit. - 606.4 A2 An example of an action that might be a safeguard to address such a self-review threat is using professionals who are not audit team members to perform the service.
+- Providing IT systems services to an audit client might create a self-review threat when there is a risk that the results of the services will affect the audit of the financial statements on which the firm will express an opinion. - Providing the following IT systems services to an audit client does not usually create a threat as long as individuals within the firm or network firm do not assume a management responsibility: - (a) Designing or implementing IT systems that are unrelated to internal control over financial reporting; - (b) Designing or implementing IT systems that do not generate information forming a significant part of the accounting records or financial statements; - (c) Implementing "off-the-shelf" accounting or financial information reporting software that was not developed by the firm or network firm, if the customisation required to meet the client's needs is not significant. - Factors that are relevant in evaluating the level of a self-review threat created by providing IT systems services to an audit client include: - The nature of the service. - The nature of IT systems and the extent to which they impact or interact with the client's accounting records or financial statements. - The degree of reliance that will be placed on the particular IT systems as part of the audit